bitemyapp/open-haskell/web/final.markdown

   * By emailing me a link to a publically accessible source repository, *e.g.* on github, bitbucket, or hub.darcs.net.
-Be sure to submit a link to a specific commit, tag, *etc.* representing the version that you would like to be graded, rather than just to the repository in general.
+Be sure to submit a link to one or more specific commits, tags, *etc.* representing what you would like to be graded, rather than just to the repository in general.

 Grading will be as follows: